klum-dsl/klum-ast/README.md

 In the following documentation, we differentiate between three kinds of values:

 ### DSL-Objects
-DSL Objects are annotated with "@DSLConfig".
+DSL Objects are annotated with "@DSL".
 These are (potentially complex) objects enhanced by the transformation.
 They can either be keyed or unkeyed.
 Keyed means they have a designated field of type String acting as key for this class.

 ### Collections